• Skip to primary navigation

 Ingredients on a counter top.

-Save time by using bacon bits or bacon pieces.
-Or, cook your own bacon until crispy, allow to cool, then chop or crumble into small pieces.
+• Bacon - Cook your bacon until crispy, allow to cool, then chop or crumble into small pieces.
+To save time, use bacon bits or bacon pieces.

-Sharp cheddar cheese can be substituted with pepper jack cheese for an extra kick of flavor, or monterey jack cheese.
+• Sharp cheddar cheese - Can be substituted with pepper jack cheese for an extra kick of flavor, or melty monterey jack cheese.

 Filling jalapenos with cheese and bacon filling.